How Many Grams of Sugar in a Teaspoon in 2026?

 Why Does This Matter for Your Health?

 The World Health Organization (WHO) recommends that adults and children reduce their daily intake of free sugars to less than 10% of their total energy intake.
-For adults, this translates to roughly 50 grams of sugar per day (about 12 teaspoons).
-Ideally, WHO suggests reducing intake to below 5% (about 25 grams or 6 teaspoons) for additional health benefits.
+For adults, this translates to roughly 50 grams of sugar per day (about 12 teaspoons) based on a 2,000-calorie diet.
+Reducing intake to below 5% (around 25 grams or 6 teaspoons) offers additional health benefits.
+Understanding the grams of sugar per teaspoon is a practical step toward achieving these targets.
+The WHO’s guidelines remain a cornerstone of global public health advice as of April 2026.

 Navigating Nutrition Labels in the UK and EU